matrixorigin/matrixone/docs/en/MatrixOne/Develop/connect-mo/python-connect-to-matrixone.md

-# Using Python connect to the MatrixOne server
+# Connecting to MatrixOne with Python

-MatrixOne now supports using Python connect to the MatrixOne server.
+MatrixOne supports Python connection.

+!!!
+Note
+    MatrixOne only supports `pymysql` driver in 0.5 release, `sqlalchemy` and `mysql-connector` are not supported yet.

 ## Before you start